 The Chicago Sun Times reported this week that two (2) new speeder cameras were installed this month by the Chicago Department of Transportation.
 The cameras were activated at 3200 S. Archer Avenue and near Keystone Park at 1754 N. Pulaski Road, 4053 W. North Ave. and 4042 W. North Ave.

-In the school safety zones, from 7 a.m. to 4 p.m. drivers must drive 20 miles per hour when children are present and the posted speed limit when no children are present.
-From 4 p.m. to 7 p.m., drivers must adhere to the posted speed limit, according to the statement.
+According to a personal injury attorney, while in the school safety zones, from 7 a.m. to 4 p.m. drivers must drive 20 miles per hour when children are present and the posted speed limit when no children are present.
+From 4 p.m. to 7 p.m., drivers must adhere to the posted speed limit, according to a personal injury attorney.

 Those who are caught speeding for the first thirty (30) days will only receive a warning.
 After this trial period, tickets will be issued for those driving over 10 mph of the posted speed limit.